The Moon Maid was written in 1923, the Moon

 louder than that which I had first heard.

-I had witnessed my first lunar electrical
+I had witnessed my first lunar

-storm.
+electrical storm.
 (Chapter Five, abridged)

 The storm comes upon Julian by surprise.
-Despite his theories
+Despite

+even try.
 He merely reports it.

-We, on the other hand, now knowing that the piezoelectric crystals are
+We, on the other hand, now knowing that the piezoelectric

-for the pre-eminence of
+accounts for the pre-eminence

-in the history of Vah-Nah’s human civilization, as we see here:
+devices in the history of Vah-Nah’s human civilization, as we see here:

-"The more recent history of Va-nah is one of a
+"The more recent history of Va-nah

-singular race of people.
-All of Va-nah was populated, and they had ships
+is one of a singular race of people.
+All of Va-nah was populated, and they

-were electrically driven and connected all of the cities.
+which were electrically driven and connected all of the cities.
 In addition,

 great carriers flew through the air from city to city.
 Communication was